By Genia Gould & Alyssa Pagano

 Rubinov is interested in a holistic approach to dentistry and offers his patients nutritional counseling.
 He also believes all major diseases, such as diabetes and cancer, manifest in the mouth first, so focuses on what’s known as the “oral-systemic connection.”

 Allergist Cascya Charlot, 36, and podiatrist Giznola Charlot, 39, who are sisters, decided to team up and opened an office at North 9th Street.
-Two months ago they moved into a space they designed with an upbeat chartreuse and white color scheme.
+Two months ago they moved into a space they designed with an upbeat chartreuse color scheme.

 Cascya Charlot already runs a busy practice in Park Slope, and Giznola Charlot works full time as an attending podiatrist at Kings County Hospital, so while they are establishing themselves in the community, the office hours include weekend and evening hours.